john-b-yang/fabric-eval/guides/local-deploy.md

 Finally, run the `./deployChaincode.sh` script.
 The script will generate the Chaincode executable and walk it through the Chaincode lifecycle to the invocation stage, where it can be queried by peers.

+To run the scripts to query transactions against the Chaincode definition, copy both the `chaincode/runQueries.sh` bash script and corresponding `chaincode/<chaincode>/run<chaincode>.sh` script into the `network` directory.
+Executing `run<chaincode>.sh` will run the queries against deployed chaincode.

 *Note*: The `./start.sh` script sequentially does the above.